 Ante Post Betting

 Ante post betting, which is where you bet on an event in advance, before all the entrants are confirmed or the full details of teams are available, is very popular with football fans.
 It is especially relevant to betting on who will win a league or leagues, with many punters regularly placing bets before the season begins.

 This may be a single wager, for example Manchester City to win the Premier League, or some form of accumulator or multiple, for example naming the winners of the “big five” European leagues.
 Whatever you decide to bet on, you can get huge odds and great value if you call things right.

-Bigger Odds But More Risk
+Bigger Odds But Harder to Win

-That’s because of the risk associated with an ante post wager.
+That’s because of the increased uncertainty associated with an ante post wager.
 If you bet before the season has started and before the transfer window has closed there are so many unknowns to try and factor in.
 Will the side you fancy lose their main striker, pull off a major coup in the transfer market or perhaps suffer terrible injury luck in pre-season games?

 Deciding when to place your ante post bet on who will win a league is tricky.
 You can place such bets before the preceding season has even finished and such wagers can deliver huge odds.
 However, as a general rule we would advise waiting until at least some of the clubs’ transfer dealings have been made.
 One summer’s transfers rarely make or break a title challenge but even so, having at least some idea of how the squad will shape up is prudent, especially if you intend to stake a large sum on a favourite.

 In some regards, in-play betting is the opposite of ante post.
 With the latter you are betting days, weeks or even years in advance of an event.
 In contrast, with the former, you are actually betting after it has started and during the match itself.